DataDog/hiring-engineers/answers.md

 ![alt-text](pictures/001%20-%20docker%20run.png "Running the agent")

-It's necessary to add a user in mongodb to allow the datadog agent to access in ro to the database metrics:
+It's necessary to add a user in mongodb to allow the datadog agent to access in ro the database metrics:

 ```shell
 creating user datadog in mongo: